DreamingInBinary/Swiftjective-C/_posts/2019-02-25-A-Best-in-Class-App.md

     + Using `UIPencilInteraction`, handle double tap actions and respect `preferredTapAction` if it's set.
     + In compact size classes, you don't obscure content from the docked tool picker by leveraging `toolPickerFramesObscuredDidChange(_ toolPicker: PKToolPicker)`.
     + You deliver your drawing to the screen shot service using `UIScreenshotServiceDelegate`.
+    + If you use your own drawing engine, then on iPad you respect the `UIPencilInteraction.prefersPencilOnlyDrawing` setting and ignore finger input if it's set to true.
 - If you offer a sign in, Sign in with Apple is included.
     + If you don't, offer [password autofill][22].
 - Spotlight search and indexing support.